 You don’t have to be located in a top travel destination to run a successful Hipcamp and monetize your land.
-No matter where you’re based—or how far from a major city—there are Hipcampers out there who want to experience your slice of heaven.
-With the right prep work, you can increase your land’s visibility and turn your remote property into an attraction people are excited to travel to.
-Read on for 6 ways to turn your property into a camper hot spot.
+No matter where you’re based — or how far your land is located from a major city — there are Hipcampers out there who will be happy to pay to experience your slice of heaven.
+With the right prep work, you can turn your remote property into a profitable destination people will be excited to visit.

 Get your guide off to the right start by answering these questions: